 1914 – Central Institution for the Deaf opened in St. Louis.

 1916-1920 – News!
 Deaf women began an era of female leadership of state associations.
-Annie Lashbrook and Alice Terry were elected as Presidents of the Empire State Association of the Deaf and the California Association of the Deaf respectively.
-Olga Anderson presided over the North Dakota Association of the Deaf.
+Annie Lashbrook and Alice Terry were elected as Presidents of the Empire State Assoc. of the Deaf and the California Assoc. of the Deaf.
+Olga Anderson presided over the North Dakota Assoc. of the Deaf.

 1921 – Technology!
-Earl C. Hanson patented the first vacuum-tube hearing aid.
+Earl Hanson patented the first vacuum-tube hearing aid.

 1924 – Sports!
-The International Committee of Silent Sports (ICSS) was founded on August 16 by E. Rubens Alcais of France and Antoine Dresse of Belgium following the first International Games for the Deaf which were held in Pershing Stadium in Paris.
-The first games in the United States took place in 1965 in Washington, DC.
+The International Committee of Silent Sports (ICSS) was founded by E. Rubens Alcais (France) and Antoine Dresse (Belgium).
+The first International Games for the Deaf were held in Pershing Stadium in Paris.
+In 1965 the first games in USA were in Washington, DC.

 1926 – Edith Fitzgerald published Straight Language for the Deaf.